akashkisku-108/akashkisku-108/README.md

 ## *>* About

 *>* Learning and improving Data Structures and Algorithms

-*>* Interested in backend systems, developer tools, and open-source collaboration
+*>* Interested in open-source collaboration.
-*>* Building projects to strengthen implementation clarity and consistency
-*>* Working towards long-term technical depth rather than shortcuts

 ---